-Having been in the software development industry for over 35 years.
-I’ve observed plenty of change, but still, the main challenges remain.
+Even with all the recent changes in the software development industry, the main challenges remain.
 Ultimately, to write software, you must know what you’re trying to achieve – and there lies the dilemma… Most people can’t express what they want or need!

 From Flowcharts to Agile… What’s next in the evolution journey?

 Software development methodologies have evolved from pages of flowcharts, to pseudo-code, to bloated design documents, to mark-up languages and ever-increasing pressure on the paper industry.
 So, although not new, we have now arrived at Agile.

 Agile is the antidote to all of this; it’s the panacea.
 Documentation light, no certain outcome, disposable code, and an emphasis on mock-ups over diagrams.
 Frighteningly, this seems to be an approach that suits the development community.
 A community that don’t like committing anything to paper and who love terms like “technical debt”, (what they didn’t manage to complete) and “refactoring” (because they did it wrong).

-So, for all this cynicism.
-Agile has made a seismic difference.
+So, for all this cynicism Agile has made a seismic difference.
 It has to be better to discover as you progress, but at the same time, keeping everyone under control to meet the overall goal as closely as feasible.
 Test-Driven Development is nothing new.
-In fact, my first software development job back in the early 80’s was all ‘TDD’ driven.
 By focusing on visuals first, hopefully, the intent is better understood.
 Allowing the customer, analyst and designer to all get their points across clearly.

-So, I believe Agile development methodologies are here to stay, but probably need to evolve further because customers are still concerned about defining budgets to deliver known goals and development communities are probably over-empowered.
+So, although Agile development methodologies are here to stay, they probably need to evolve further because customers are still concerned about defining budgets to deliver known goals and development communities are probably over-empowered.

 It’s not the language that matters, it’s the application.